collab-uniba/Emotion_and_Polarity_SO/README.md

 # EmoTxt
-A toolkit for emotion and polarity detection from text
+A toolkit for emotion detection from text

 ## Requirements
 * Ram: 16GB or more